Home » Houseplants » Spider Plant » 10 Signs Your Spider Plant Is Dying (And What to Do)

 ProblemCauseSolution

-Brown Leaf TipsLow humidity, fluorideUse distilled water, increase humidity
+Brown Leaf TipsLow humidity, fluorideUse distilled water and increase the humidity

-Yellowing LeavesOverwatering, root rotAdjust watering, repot with fresh soil
+Yellowing LeavesOverwatering, root rotWater less and repot in fresh soil

-Wilting LeavesUnderwatering, poor lightWater thoroughly, provide indirect light
+Wilting LeavesUnderwatering, poor lightWater thoroughly, give the plant indirect light

-Pale/Faded LeavesSunburnMove to indirect light, use sheer curtains
+Pale/Faded LeavesSunburnMove to indirect light and maybe try using sheer curtains

-White Deposits on SoilSalt/mineral buildupFlush soil, use distilled water
+White Deposits on SoilSalt/mineral buildupFlush the soil and use distilled water

-PestsAphids, mealybugs, mitesInspect, treat with neem oil/insecticidal soap
+PestsAphids, mealybugs, mitesInspect, if found then treat with neem oil/insecticidal soap

 signs your spider plant is dying